Yes! Salamanca Fresh is wholly Tasmanian owned and operated.

-If it’s locally grown, the farmer, depending on where he or she is, will deliver straight to the store or to SHV Wholesalers, from where we then deliver it to our stores.
+If the fruit and vegetables are locally grown, the farmer, depending on where he or she is, will deliver straight to the store or to SHV Wholesalers, from where we then deliver it to our stores.
 Generally, if it’s not locally grown, our transport company will deliver it from the farms to SHV and then to the stores.

-It is fresh because our wonderful growers get it to us ASAP (growers want to get their produce to you ASAP) and if they can’t, we go to them.
+Salamanca Fresh produce is so fresh because our wonderful growers get it to us ASAP (growers want to get their produce to you ASAP) and if they can’t, we go to them.
 We take the time to carefully explain to our fresh produce team members how we have “nursed” the fresh produce before it gets to them so they make sure they store it, handle it and display it with respect.
 We say to them “we’re passing the baton on to you”.
-Also, we have special temperature-controlled storage and transport.
+Also, we have special temperature-controlled storage and transport for all our produce.

 We label all our local produce with “Tasmanian Grown.”
 Just check the writing on each product’s price ticket.

 Free parking (either on-site or street parking) is available at all Salamanca Fresh stores, except for the Salamanca Place store.
-Parking at this location is metered and requires coin payment.
+Parking at this location is located at Salamanca Place, so is metered and requires coin payment.